kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 The CDK Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
-Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.
+Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented and random-access APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.
 These APIs do not replace or supersede any of the existing Hadoop APIs.
-Instead, the Data module acts as a targetted application of those APIs for its stated use case.
-In other words, many applications will still use the HDFS or Avro APIs directly when the developer has use cases outside of direct dataset create, drop, read, and write operations.
+Instead, the Data module acts as a targeted application of those APIs for its stated use case.
+In other words, many applications will still use the HDFS or Avro APIs directly when the developer has use cases outside of direct dataset create, delete, read, and write operations.
 On the other hand, for users building applications or systems such as data integration services, the Data module will usually be superior in its default choices, data organization, and metadata system integration, when compared to custom built code.